 I’m only really bothered about the collective self-obsession to the extent that it’s seeping into literature as well.
 I am currently reading Lauren Oyler’s Fake Accounts and Patricia Lockwood’s No one is talking about this.
 Both novels are by millennial writers, thinly veiled auto fiction and center around social media.
 Both books have been highly praised by various respectable outlets, and I wanted to take another look at 30-something women’s fiction writing, which in most cases hardly qualifies as fiction.
 I am grossly exaggerating, but many of the recent, much-hyped novels read like extended blog- or social media posts.
 Short story collections have exactly one protagonist throughout, the author, and while the writing is almost always excellent, I could get the gist by scrolling instagram for inspirational quotes.

 (I want to finish both aforementioned books before offering any opinion about them, and the above is a more general observation.)

 (The solution to my ailments is, of course, deliciously easy: read different kinds of books, stay away from social media.
 Watch more French TV, learn more foul French.)

 So the bar is set low for H&M, as for everybody else, really.
-That’s the thing about people’s benign enough wish to use their voice in public: there’s always the off-chance that one actually has fuck all to say after all.
+That’s the thing about people’s benign enough wish to use their voice in public: there’s always the off-chance that in the end one actually has fuck all to say.